AIM rule 26 factsheet

 Chief Executive Officer, Henrik Wareborn

 Non-Executive Director, Darran Messem

 The directors recognise the value and importance of good corporate governance, and are committed to drawing upon best practice and maintaining high standards.
-Further to the amendment to AIM Rule 26 with effect 28 September 2018, the Board has determined to follow the QCA Code, published by the Quoted Companies Alliance, which sets out a minimum best practice standard for small and mid-size quoted companies, particularly AIM companies.
+Further to AIM Rule 26, the Board has determined to follow the QCA Code, published by the Quoted Companies Alliance, which sets out a minimum best practice standard for small and mid-size quoted companies, particularly AIM companies.

 The QCA’s Ten Principles of Corporate Governance

 The ten principles of corporate governance set out under three headings in the QCA Code – Deliver Growth, Maintain a Dynamic Management Framework, and Build Trust – and applied by the Company are as follows:

 1. Establish a strategy and business model which promote long-term value for shareholders.

 The Board is responsible to shareholders for setting the Company’s strategy and overseeing its execution, and for the overall management, control and performance of Velocys’ business.
 Velocys’ strategy and business model can be found in the Chairman’s and CEO’s reports on pages 12 to 15 of the 2020 Annual Report and Accounts.

 2. Seek to understand and meet shareholder needs and expectations.

 The Board considers effective communication with shareholders to be very important, and encourages regular dialogue with investors.